Transgender Prisoners No Longer Classified By Gender Identity As Trump Administration Makes Changes

 The Bureau of Prisons, in the meantime, is defending the changes, saying it was needed in order to “balance the safety needs of transgender inmates as well as other inmates,” according to their spokesperson Nancy Ayers.

-Other points of concern for transgender inmates and rights activists, is that the Justice Department plans to no longer gather data on sexual orientation or gender identity from future National Crime Victimization Surveys given to teenagers.
+Other points of concern for transgender inmates and rights activists is that the Justice Department plans to no longer gather data on sexual orientation or gender identity from future National Crime Victimization Surveys given to teenagers.

 Under the Trump administration, the transgender community has lost many rights.
 Previously, it was decided that transgender people can be forced to serve under their biological sex rather than gender identity.
 This was put into place after Trump’s attempts to ban transgender people from the military was stalled.
 Also, transgender students lost their rights to use school bathrooms according to their gender identity.

 There are many cases of transgender inmates suffering violence at prisons.
 Most recently, an incident involving a transgender inmate in Colorado resulted in rape.
 Lindsay Saunders-Velez sued the state prison system after a federal judge sent her to a “punishment pod” for a “disciplinary infraction.”
-Saunders-Velez’s lawyers had asked the judge to reconsider, since she was concerned that she could end up in close proximity to her tormenters.
+Saunders-Velez’s lawyers had asked the judge to reconsider, since she was concerned that she could end up in close proximity to her tormentors.
 Even so, the judge put her in the punishment pod, where she was attacked and had to spend a week in the prison infirmary.
-Demoya Gordon, an attorney, said that due to classification system, if a transgender women is classified as a man and placed with other men, that they can suffer harassment, abuse, or rape, reported Time Magazine.
+Demoya Gordon, an attorney, said that due to the classification system, if a transgender women is classified as a man and placed with other men, they can suffer harassment, abuse, or rape, reported Time Magazine.